-This species is known only from the island of Borneo, where it was collected at the granite massif of Gunung Gading, Lundu Division, Sarawak, East Malaysia (Das and Haas, 2005) below 150m asl, and from Kubah National Park in western Sarawak (I. Das pers. comm.).
-It is expected to occur more widely as surveys in suitable habitat at surrounding localities have not yielded any further records (I. Das pers. comm.
+This species is known only from the island of Borneo, where it was collected from the granite massif of Gunung Gading, Lundu Division, Sarawak, Malaysia (Das and Haas 2005), below 150 m asl, and from Kubah National Park in western Sarawak (I. Das pers. comm; Dehling 2011).
+It is not expected to occur more widely as surveys in suitable habitat at surrounding localities have not yielded any further records (I. Das pers. comm.
 March 2018).
 Its estimated extent of occurrence (EOO) is 405 km2.

 Habitat and Ecology

-It occurs in the Gunung Gading National Park (Das and Haas, 2005) and Kubah National Park (I. Das pers. comm.).
-Surveys are needed to determine its geographic distribution, abundance, ecological requirements, threats and conservations needs.
+This species occurs in the Gunung Gading National Park (Das and Haas 2005) and Kubah National Park (I. Das pers. comm; Dehling 2011).

 Red List Status